Shrimp Wonton Soup

 - 1 teaspoon fish sauce

-- 1/2 teaspoon kosher salt
+- ½ teaspoon kosher salt

-- 1/4 teaspoon ground white pepper
+- ¼ teaspoon ground white pepper

 - 2 cups packed chopped kale

-- Thinly sliced green onions, for garnish (optional)
+- Thinly sliced green onions for garnish (optional)

 Instructions

-- Make the Broth: In another large pot, heat oil over medium heat.
+- In another large pot, heat oil over medium heat.
 Add garlic and ginger; cook 30 seconds or until fragrant, stirring constantly.
 Be sure not to let garlic and ginger brown or burn.
 Add broth, soy sauce, fish sauce, salt and white pepper.
 Taste broth and adjust seasoning with additional salt if needed.
 Reduce heat to medium-low and keep warm while you boil the wontons.

 - In 3 batches, cook wontons in boiling water for 3 to 5 minutes or until they begin to float to the surface and internal temperature of filling reaches 145 degrees F. Remove wontons from water with a slotted spoon and transfer to a plate.